blackberryfloat/western-blot-utility-docs/src/user_guide/open_an_experiment.md

-# Opening an Experiment
+# Opening a Western Blot Experiment

 <iframe width="640" height="360" src="https://youtube.com/embed/Pds_3Lcp6qE">
-    video demoing how to open an experiment
+    Demo of how to open an experiment in the Western Blot Utility.
 </iframe>

 The process for opening an experiment or creating a new one is the same: